Buildings can be designed to withstand earthquakes — why aren’t we building more of them?

 But with notable exceptions, including Apple’s new headquarters in Silicon Valley, the innovations have been used only sparingly in the United States.
 Seismic safety advocates describe this as a missed opportunity to save billions of dollars in reconstruction costs after the inevitable Big One strikes.

 The two approaches reflect different attitudes toward risk, the role of government and collective social responsibility.
-Analogous to America’s debate over health insurance, the U.S. philosophy has been to make more resilient buildings an individual choice, not a government mandate.
+The U.S. philosophy has been to make more resilient buildings an individual choice, not a government mandate.